-Top Things to do in Ixelles
+Top Things to Do in Ixelles

-- Enjoy nature and let kids run and play at The Tenbosch Park.
+- Enjoy nature at Tenbosch Park.

-- Watch a movie in The Flagey building, also known as the paquebot jaune (yellow boat.
+- Watch a movie in The Flagey building, also known as the paquebot jaune (yellow boat).

 - Feed the ducks at the lakes of Étangs d’Ixelles.

-- Admire art at Musée d’Ixelles.
+- Admire art at the Musée d’Ixelles.